Search my site:

 Your support reduces your child's stress.

-Playing games is a good way for families to bond while learning.
+Playing games is a good way for families and friends to bond while learning.

 Celebrate the amount of effort your child puts in and the results will follow.
 Success in Math will only come about when your child has the confidence to try, enjoys tackling problems and has a sense of purpose when striving to master Math concepts.